indigo-dc/oidc-agent/gitbook/installation/install.md

 sudo apt-get install oidc-agent
 ```

+** However, please also check that the oidc-agent version included in your distribution is up-2-date (You need at least
+oidc-agent version > 5.0.0).
+(Currently, unfortunately, this is not the case for debian / ubuntu) **

-If your distribution does not include oidc-agent, packaged versions of oidc-agent are available for many different
+If your distribution does not include an up-2-date version of oidc-agent, packaged versions of oidc-agent are available
+for many different
 distros at **[http://repo.data.kit.edu](http://repo.data.kit.edu)**.

 ## From Source